 “Yuuri, this is incredible!”
 Phichit had the decency to lower his voice to a whisper.
 The cafeteria was bustling with people, and even if Yuuri was not the type to attract attention, Victor’s name never failed to do the opposite.

 “Well… kinda, yeah.”
-He smiled shyly.
+He smiled a little.
 He hadn’t been able to get Victor’s adorably enthusiastic sketchbook messages out of his head since last night.

 Phichit stared at him slack-jawed when he heard the sketchbook story.